SoftwareHeritage/swhapguide/swhap@inria.md

 - A source code in machine readable format
 - A Github account
 - A Linux Console
+- Git
+- Connect to Github with SSH

 ### A source code in machine readable format